truenas/documentation/content/SCALE/SCALETutorials/Apps/AddStorjNode.md

 ### Using the Web Portal

 Clicking **Save** begins the installation.
-The time required to install the Storj App will vary depending upon your hardware and network configuration.
+The time required to install the Storj App will vary depending on your hardware and network configuration.
 When the installation is complete, clicking the **Installed Applications** tab displays the Storj App.
 The status of the application should be listed as active.

 Click the **Web Portal** button to view additional details about the application.